🔥Harvey Weinstein will not testify at his New York rape trial, defense rests case🔥

 Thomas Richards, a former friend and agent of Mann testified that he had breakfast with Mann and Weinstein the same day.
 Richards told jurors that the dynamic between Mann and Weinstein appeared “friendly.”

-Richards testified under a subpoena from the defense.
+Richards testified under a subpoena from the defence.
 Asked by Weinstein’s lawyer Damon Cheronis whether he was testifying to help Weinstein, Richards answered, “Not at all.”

 Under cross-examination by Assistant District Attorney Joan Illuzzi, Richards said he had been drinking the night before the breakfast and his memory of the next day was not clear.